allancaffee/scaly-mongo/docs/source/intro.rst

   ...
 scalymongo.errors.GlobalQueryException: Some or all of the shard key was not specified.
 Missing fields were title.

-What happended!?
+What happened!?
 Remember that we declared a shard key on the ``author`` and ``title`` fields?
-ScalyMongo noticed that we trying to query without having the full shard key.
+ScalyMongo noticed that we were trying to query without having the full shard key.
 This means that the query might potentially have to hit *every* shard in our cluster to find the one document we were looking for.
 That's probably not what we wanted to do, and it certainly wouldn't be something we